-“I married my wife after the K1 Visa, already have a green card, but now after a year we’re divorced, live in different states, can I remove the conditions on my green card?”
+“I married my wife on the K1 Visa, I already have a green card, but now after a year we’re divorced, live in different states.
+Can I remove the conditions on my green card?”

-A conditional green card expires in two years and it’s a little different than a standard green card renewal in that you have to prove once again that that was a legitimate marriage.
+A conditional green card expires after two years and it’s a little different than a standard green card renewal in that you have to prove once again that yours was a legitimate marriage.
 So back to your question was what if we got divorced, can I now remove those conditions?
 The short answer is yes.
-The long answer is you’re gonna have a little more work to do that yes, this was legit, it was sincere, it’s just the marriage didn’t work out, and we divorced in less than two years, before my green card expired.
-We divorced, and now I would like to remove conditions.
+The long answer is you’re going to have a little more work to have those conditions removed.

 So it’s absolutely possible.
-In fact, it’s somewhat common I wanna say.
+In fact, it’s somewhat typical.
 So lots of people have successfully done it.
-You will just have to convince them that you did get married, you did co-habitat, you did live together, you did really make a genuine effort, it was a genuine relationship, you really tried it, but for whatever reason it just didn’t work out.
+You will just have to convince them that you did get married, you did co-habitat, you did live together, you did really make a genuine effort, it was a genuine relationship, you really tried it, but for whatever reason, it just didn’t work out.

 If your marriage was in good shape at the time of filing for removal of conditions, and during the waiting period, you end up needing a divorce, it’s still possible to remove conditions.
-See here.
+See this article for more information.

 Importantly, if there was domestic abuse during your relationship, your green card conditions will also be removed.
 Make sure that you keep records and documents, and submit them with the application.